mushihao/cuda/nv_study/README.md

 After graduately increasing the kernel size, I found that:  3018 inst(~24KB) -> 78 clk; 4649 inst(~37KB) ->81 clks; (latency keep increasing with increasing # of insts and till) -> 7596 insts(~60KB) -> 238 clks;

-**Need to further analyze the reason behind this** (Maybe because L1 instruction cache is 24KB?
-How about the const cache sharing?)
+**Need to further analyze the reason behind this**

    * bandwidth: need to figure out the right way to get bandwidth

+### Summary

+Constant cache latency is 14 clocks and constant memory (LLC) is 78 clocks.
+The constant cache has constant data and instruction data.
+There is some sort of sharing, but it depends on the SM/constant cache/GPC distribution.
+That needs a more exhausive work to investigate.